 Taktsang Gompa(Tiger nest monastery)

-Located at a distance of 45 kms from Tawang Township, Taktsang Gompa is a specular beautiful gompa.
+Located at a distance of 45 km from Tawang Township, Taktsang Gompa is a specular beautiful gompa.
 It is believed that Guru Padmasambhava's (8th Indian Buddhist master) visit this gompa in 8th century AD.
 It is located in a picture-book location surrounded by coniferous forest and lofty mountains, situated on the ridge of a hill.
 It is also known as Tigerʼs nest monastery.

-Jaswant garh is the memorial of brave India solder Jaswant Singh Rawat of the Indian army Located 21 kms from Sela Pass towards the Tawang,.
+Jaswant Garh is the memorial of brave India solder Jaswant Singh Rawat of the Indian army Located 21 km from Sela Pass towards the Tawang,.
 He fought a lone battle against the invading Chinese troop during Indo-China war in 1962.
 He stood his position for 3 days at an altitude of 10000 ft in Seela pass without giving up until his last breath.
 Singh was captured and hanged by Chinese invaders at the same place where the memorial now stands.

 Tawang War Memorial

 Located in a beautiful hillock overlooking picturesque snow-capped peaks just before reaching Town city, Tawang Memorial is a worth visiting place to pay homage to the India warrior who lost their lives in 1962 Sino-Indian war.
 It has names of 2420 dead soldiers etched in gold on 32 black granite plaques.
 It is a 40-foot high War Memorial built by India Army like a giant stupa.